 Twitch has strict guidelines for the songs you can play on stream.
 Ignoring the rules and using copyright-protected music will cause your content to get deleted and in some cases result in Twitch permanently banning your account from the platform.

 We have gathered the opinions from the top streamers on our 7500+ member Discord community to craft this list of the best places to source music for stream playlists.

-Fortunately, there are several places you can get free music for your channel, allowing you to stream freely without having to worry about DMCA takedowns.
+There are several places you can get Twitch safe music for your channel, allowing you to stream freely without having to worry about DMCA takedowns.
 Here are 7 of the best options: